 I had a regular career, and I was a well-known child actor at the time.
-So productions would ask for me.
+I think it was a request from Tsuburaya Productions.
 So I didn’t have to audition for Ultra Q or Ultraman.

 BH: Please talk about going to the location and what you remember about Harunosuke Nakagawa, the director.